Instantons in six dimensions and twistors: Introduction and summary

 with the canonical projection Tw$(X^4)\to X^4$.
 This space parametrizes the almost complex structures on $X^4$ compatible with the metric $g$ (almost Hermitian structures).
 It was shown in~\cite{AHS, Penrose} that if the Weyl tensor of $(X^4, g)$ is anti-self-dual then the almost complex structure on the twistor space Tw$ (X^4)$ is integrable.
 Furthermore, it was proven that the rank $r$ complex vector bundle $E$ over $X^4$ with an anti-self-dual gauge potential $A$ over such $X^4$ lifts to a holomorphic bundle $\hat E$ over complex twistor space Tw$(X^4)$~\cite{AHS, Ward77}.

 The essence of the canonical twistor approach is to establish a correspondence between four-dimensional space $X^4$ (or its complex version) and complex twistor space Tw$(X^4)$ of $X^4$.
 Using this correspondence, one transfers data given on $X^4$ to data on Tw$(X^4)$ and vice versa.
-In twistor theory one considers {\it holomorphic} objects $h$ on Tw$(X^4)$ (\v Cech cohomology classes, holomorphic vector bundles etc.) and transforms them to objects $f$ on $X^4$ which are constrained by some differential equations \cite{AHS}-\cite{Wells}.
+In twistor theory one considers {\it holomorphic\/} objects $h$ on Tw$(X^4)$ (\v Cech cohomology classes, holomorphic vector bundles etc.) and transforms them to objects $f$ on $X^4$ which are constrained by some differential equations \cite{AHS}-\cite{Wells}.
 Thus, the main idea of twistor theory is to encode solutions of some differential equations on $X^4$ in holomorphic data on the complex twistor space Tw$(X^4)$ of $X^4$.

 The twistor approach was recently extended to maximally supersymmetric Yang-Mills theory on~$\C^6$~\cite{SWW}.
-It was also generalized to Abelian~\cite{SW1, MRT} and non-Abelian~\cite{SW2} holomorphic principal 2-bundles over the twistor space $Q'_6\subset\C P^7\setminus \C P^3$, corresponding to self-dual Lie-algebra-valued 3-forms on~$\C^6$.
+It was also generalized to Abelian~\cite{SW1, MRT} and non-Abelian~\cite{SW2} holomorphic principal 2-bundles over the twistor space $Q_6\subset\C P^7\setminus \C P^3$, corresponding to self-dual Lie-algebra-valued 3-forms on~$\C^6$.
 These forms are the most important objects needed for constructing (2,0) superconformal field theories in six dimensions, which are believed to describe stacks of M5-branes in the low-energy limit of M-theory~\cite{Moore}.
+Thus, it is worthwhile to analyze the twistor transform in six dimensions in more detail.

-The papers~\cite{SWW}-\cite{SW2} (see also references therein) show that the twistor methods can be useful in higher-dimensional Yang-Mills and superconformal field theories.
-However, there are some problems in generalizing the twistor approach to higher dimensions.
+We point out that there are some problems in generalizing the twistor approach to higher dimensions.
 Namely, let $X^{2n}$ be a Riemannian manifold of dimension~$2n$.
 The metric twistor space of~$X^{2n}$ is defined as the bundle Tw$(X^{2n})\to X^{2n}$ of almost Hermitian structures on~$X^{2n}$ associated with the principal bundle of orthonormal frames of~$X^{2n}$, i.e.